prabinkarki643/react-node-cli/README.md

 ### Installation

-Goto downloaded zip directory and unzip it and cd into it after that do following,
+unzip downloaded code and cd into it after that do following,

 Install the dependencies